getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 - How should we handle this in docs?
 - Naming: Can we come up with something better than Isolation Scope?
-- Global Scope: Should it be per-client (current RFC) or truly global?
-  - If per-client, should this be called "Client Scope" instead to be clearer?
-- Naming: `getScope()` vs. `getCurrentScope()`
+- Should we have a different API for global/isolation scope?
+  - We don't expect the need to e.g. call `isolationScope.captureException()`, and maybe we should actually make this impossible